Red X iconGreen tick iconYellow tick icon

 Course of study

 To complete your degree you need to have passed papers with a total point value of 360 points (20 papers).
-Four of these papers must be your specialised 300-level papers in physiology.
-A further six papers must be 200- or 300-level papers, and the remaining ten papers can be 100-level or above.
-As a BSc or BBiomedSc student you can take 5 non-science papers and have these count towards your degree.
+In addition to the required papers, a further six papers must be 200- or 300-level, and the remaining 10 papers can be 100-level or above.
+As a BSc student you can take five non-science papers and have these count towards your degree.
+If you are interested in doing postgraduate studies (Honours or PgDipSci) you would have to take at least five papers at 300-level.

 Summary of papers